 HIV test in pregnancy

-This information explains why all pregnant women in Germany are offered an HIV test.
+This article is about why all pregnant women in Germany are offered an HIV test.
 It is intended to help you during appointments with your doctor.
-If you have further questions, you can contact your local health department or AIDS information center.
+If you have further questions, there are various organizations that offer advice and support, such as your local health department or AIDS information center.

 The key points:

 - HIV can be passed on to babies during pregnancy, birth and breastfeeding.

 - It is important to detect an HIV infection as soon as possible.
 If treatment is started early enough, there’s a good chance that mother-to-child infection can be prevented.
 Even if an HIV infection is only detected later in the pregnancy, treatment can still protect the baby.

 - It is possible to have an anonymous HIV test.